Hornbill-Docs/esp-config/esp-config/advanced-analytics/measures.md

 ### Measure

+* **Timezone**: The time zone used to determine when to take samples for the measure.
+This is important for ensuring that data is collected at the correct times, especially if your organization operates across multiple time zones.
 * **Frequency.** This is how often the measure will take a data sample.
 The options are:
   * DAILY
   * WEEKLY